 Elizabeth Taylor knew how to make an entrance, and would often wear brooches from her extensive jewellery collection in her bouffant-style coiffure to draw attention and to add height.
 Diana, Princess of Wales, of course, also famously employed an Art Deco bracelet as a bandeau worn on her forehead.

-My ideal head ornament would be a diamond-set tiara ideally from the Art Deco period or early 20th century — something light in appearance that does not sit too high on the head, with an elegant and understated design.
-If I could find an example that transforms into a pair of bracelets or a necklace, then that would be very chic.
+Ideally a diamond-set tiara from the Art Deco period or early 20th century — something light in appearance that does not sit too high on the head, with an elegant and understated design.
+Perhaps an example that transforms into a pair of bracelets or a necklace — that would be very chic.